splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-sc4snmp.md

 This process requires Docker to be installed locally.

 Images can be pulled from the following repository: `ghcr.io/splunk/splunk-connect-for-snmp/container:<tag>`.
-The latest tag can be found in (https://github.com/splunk/splunk-connect-for-snmp, under the Releases section with the label `latest`.
+The latest tag can be found in [The Splunk Connect for SNMP Repository](https://github.com/splunk/splunk-connect-for-snmp), under the Releases section with the label `latest`.

 See the following example of docker pull command: